 The World Health Organization ("WHO") recognized COVID-19 as a public health emergency of international concern on January 30, 2020 and as a global pandemic on March 11, 2020.
 The global pandemic and actions taken to contain COVID-19 have adversely affected the global economy and financial markets.
 Vaccines for COVID-19 continue to be administered in the United States and other countries around the world, but the extent and rate of vaccine adoption, the long-term efficacy of these vaccines and other factors remain uncertain.
 Authorities throughout the world have implemented measures to contain or mitigate the spread of the virus, including physical distancing, travel bans and restrictions, closure of non-essential businesses, quarantines, work-from-home directives, mask requirements, shelter-in-place orders and vaccination programs.
-While the rollout of vaccines has begun, the timing of vaccinations, herd immunity, and the lifting of shelter-in-place and similar restrictions and movement restrictions are unknown.
-The impact of COVID-19 and its variants has been and remains unpredictable.
+The impact of COVID-19 and its variants, including direct and indirect economic effects as a result of inflation, supply chain disruptions and labor shortages, have been and remain unpredictable.